lanyonm/boxnote2docx/README.md

+# Overview
 This project was created to convert Box Notes to Microsoft Word Documents.
 It can handle both the 'old' and 'new' Box Note formats.
 It uses the adjunct custom-reference.docx file to inform the pypandoc library regarding the reference-doc to use (e.g. to add borders to tables).

+# Usage
-To use, download this project and point to a boxnote to be converted:
+Point to a boxnote to be converted:

 ```sh
 boxnote2docx -b path/to/boxnote